dmbarbour/wikilon/docs/CommandLine.md

 ### Claw Namespaces

+*Aside:* This should be reconsidered in presence of an `{%word@resource}` AO layer linking model.
+It may be I want claw namespaces to operate with the linking model.
+But I'm uncertain about that.
+Linking should be pretty rare.

 Namespaces are a mixed feature.
 On one hand, they may lead to concise, readable code.
 On the other, namespace management may become boiler-plate, and namespaces themselves are a weak form of context sensitivity that hinders refactoring and local reasoning about code.

 Claw provides very simplistic support for a single namespace per region of code.
 The namespace is simply added as a prefix to every word in the desugaring.